PhonePe/phonepe-pg-sdk-flutter/README.md

 #### For any queries, Please contact us at : merchant-pgsupport@phonepe.com

 ##### Note: To run the sample app, you need to add your encrypted keys.
-Please contact with the integration team to generate your credientails for testing the payments flow.
+Please contact with the integration team to generate your credentials for testing the payment flow.